corelight/SIGRed/README.md

 |Potential CVE-2020-1350 Windows DNS exploit (CVE10) has been detected (large DNS response).
 Refer to links:  https://cve.mitre.org/cgi-bin/cvename.cgi?name=ALAS-2020-1350 and https://research.checkpoint.com/2020/resolving-your-way-into-domain-admin-exploiting-a-17-year-old-bug-in-windows-dns-servers/|Medium/High|

-By default, all notices are enabled, however if you'd wish only enable The High Fidelity notice due to noise or performance issues, you can change the option in `scripts/CVE-2020-1350.zeek` to True i.e `option only_enable_high_fidelity_notice: bool = T;`
+By default, all notices are enabled, however if you'd like to enable only the High Fidelity notice (due to noise/performance or other reasons) you can change the option in `scripts/CVE-2020-1350.zeek` to True i.e `option only_enable_high_fidelity_notice: bool = T;`